 How to Get Diner-Style Gluten Free Pancakes

-Pancakes are great for cooking on an electric flat top griddle or griddler — I usually opt for this when I’m making silver dollar-size pancakes for my kids which I scoop with a cookie scoop — but to get that signature, diner-style, golden brown top to your pancakes, cook them one or two at a time in a preheated cast iron skillet over medium / medium-low heat.
+As I said, griddles are great for making a lot of pancakes quickly, but to get diner-style, golden-brown tops to your pancakes, cook them one or two at a time in a preheated cast iron skillet over medium / medium-low heat.
+Here’s how:

-Brush the bottom of the hot skillet with butter, or spray with nonstick spray, then scoop 1/4 cup batter into the bottom and cook until the top and sides of the pancake form little bubbles that pop.
-Use a spatula to peek at the bottom of the pancake to ensure it’s golden brown, then flip and cook until the bottom is golden brown, 2 more minutes or so.
+3. Step 3: use a spatula to peek at the bottom of the pancake to ensure it’s golden brown then flip and cook until the bottom is golden brown, 2 more minutes or so.

-It sounds silly — but to get beautiful, perfectly browned gluten free pancakes is a beautiful thing!
+It sounds silly, but to get perfectly-browned gluten free pancakes is a beautiful thing!

 a forkful of gluten free pancakes